 - Breakdown a broad audit subject

-- Formulate a conclusion and recommendations
+- Formulate a solid conclusion and auditable recommendations

 Who should attend: Auditors who conduct a performance audits or are thinking about taking one on.